-Amaia De Durañona is an interior architect and industrial designer at FR-EE - Fernando Romero Enterprise.
-Before moving to Mexico City, Amaia collaborated on private luxury projects for the Middle East and Africa in Paris.
-She currently serves as Associate Interior Architect and head of the specifications department for the New International Airport for Mexico City project at FR-EE.
+Amaia de Durañona is an interior architect and industrial designer at FR-EE - Fernando Romero Enterprise.
+Before moving to Mexico City, she collaborated on private luxury projects for the Middle East and Africa in Paris.
+Amaia currently serves as Associate Interior Architect and head of the specifications department for the new international airport for Mexico City project at FR-EE.

 ANDRES F. RAMIREZ

 Andres F. Ramirez is a sociologist and urban planner, investigating the semantics of space and its socio-cultural implications.
 As a project manager, program curator, and independent consultant in architecture and urban planning he works in projects with an emphasis on social processes and public space.
 He is co-founder and Managing Partner of PLANE—SITE, an agency devoted to the production and dissemination of original content for architecture and the built environment.

 Anthony Loui has more than 20 years’ experience in the field of city planning, architecture, urban design, transportation planning, policy and implementation.
 He has worked for the United States Department of Transportation (USDOT) at the Federal Transit Administration in Washington, DC.
 With extensive experience in evaluating and recommending new public transportation investments, he also participates in other policy activities undertaken, including public-private partnership arrangements, transit-oriented development initiatives and intermodal policy development.
 He currently works in California at the Los Angeles County Metropolitan Transportation Authority (Metro).